TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 or, if it is empty, the content of the tag should be interpreted as email address.

-This was, in particular, used with formatting ViewHelpers.
-These ViewHelpers all support both tag mode and inline syntax.
+This was, in particular, used with formatting Viewhelpers.
+These Viewhelpers all support both tag mode and inline syntax.

 Depending on the implemented method for rendering, the implementation is